 Lace up your walking shoes and take in the region’s rich history and emerging arts scene.
 Here are a few great options if you want to log some miles while also experiencing Reno Tahoe’s rich culture.

-Reno’s MidTown District is teeming with unique shops, trendy bars and restaurants, and more than 60 larger-than-life murals by local, national and international artists.
-Download the interactive mural map for a self-guided tour, or take part in one of the docent-led tours offered every second Saturday at 11 a.m.
+Reno’s Midtown District is teeming with unique shops, trendy bars and restaurants, and more than 100 larger-than-life murals by local, national and international artists.
+In addition to captivating the eye, these murals add vibrancy and creativity to Reno’s urban landscapes.
+Download the interactive mural map for a self-guided tour and let your curiosity lead you around town.

 Take a step back into the Wild West with a day trip to Virginia City, a short drive from downtown Reno.
 Home of the Comstock Lode, the largest deposit of silver ore ever discovered, and one of the largest mining camps west of Denver, it is rich in history.
 Guided, half-day tours of the community are available, or park and get your steps in while you take in the rich history of this unique town.